Thrive Suite Review: Real Talk About Thrive Themes And How It Compares To Competitors

 When one hears about Thrive Themes, it is easy to assume it is just about themes.
 But, to be clear…

-Thrive Themes is way more than just Wordpress themes.
+Thrive Themes is way more than just WordPress themes.

 When they got started, themes were the full focus of their work.
 But, then things developed and today themes are not their focus.
 The company has evolved way beyond traditional themes – as you’ll see in a minute.

 When it comes to just themes, there is obviously a whole library of free themes available for Wordpress.
 There are also numerous sources for paid, premium themes.
-StudioPress is one of the most popular.

 Using most traditional themes, you’re either severely limited by your own skills… or you’re dependent on others.
 For me to recommend something like that to you would be doing you a disservice.